KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 ### Generic search

-There are two types of dependencies, build dependencies and runtime dependencies.
+There are two types of dependencies: build dependencies and runtime dependencies.
 The distribution package names for build dependencies usually begin with `lib` and/or end in `-dev` or `-devel`, whereas runtime dependencies usually just start with `lib`.

-For build dependencies you will likely only need packages that end in `-dev` or `-devel`, but in some rare cases you might need to install packages starting with `lib` too.
+For build dependencies you will likely only need packages that end in `-dev` or `-devel`, but in some cases you might need to install packages starting with `lib` too.

-In this case, KF6TextWidgets is a build dependency.
+In the previous cmake example, KTextWidgets is a build dependency.

-The main way to find the package that provides KF6TextWidgets is to grab the name of the library, KF6TextWidgets, strip it from the KF6 part, and search for it in your package manager:
+The main way to find the package that provides KTextWidgets is to search for it in your package manager:

 * Debian and derivatives: `sudo apt search textwidgets`
 * openSUSE: `sudo zypper search textwidgets`